ncp38/cs142-s24-inclass/src/lab3/questions.md

 comment at the top of the `Car.java` file, and skim through the rest of the file.

-- How many instance variables does the `Car` class have?
+- How many instance variables (also called class variables-these are variables that are declared inside the class but outside of any function) does the `Car` class have?

 __Your answer here__